Aamir Hayat Khan Rokhri

 Aamir Hayat Khan Rokhri (12 August 1956 – 29 December 2011) was a Pakistani politician and member of the Punjab Provincial Assembly.
 He was a Pashtun from the Niazi tribe, a strong political family.
 His father, Amir Abdullah Khan Rokhri, also was a politician and a political activist from the Mianwali District.
 He was married to the granddaughter of the second President of Pakistan, Field Marshal Muhammad Ayub Khan.
 Other prominent family members of his include Gul Hameed Khan Rokhri and Humair Hayat Khan Rokhri.

 Political career

 Aamir Hayat was born in Lahore on 12 August 1956.
 He received his education from Aitchison College and FC College in Lahore, Pakistan.

 Aamir Hayat Khan Rokhri was elected to the National Assembly of Pakistan in 1985 and to the Provincial Assembly as an independent candidate in 1990.
-He won in Pakistani general election, 2002 on the ticket of Pakistan Muslim League (Q), and in Pakistani general election, 2008 on the ticket of Pakistan Muslim League (N).
+He won in the 2002 Pakistani general election on the ticket of Pakistan Muslim League (Q), and in the 2008 Pakistani general election on the ticket of Pakistan Muslim League (N).